Extending Power Manager

 Use Power Manager to get a head start with your own projects and let us do the heavy lifting.

-Power Manager provides a complete Application Programming Interface (API) and Software Development Kit (SDK).
-The development kit is included in Power Manager's installer.
+Power Manager provides a complete Application Programming Interface (API).

 Events in AppleScript

 A few of lines of AppleScript is enough to gather all the events in Power Manager.

 tell application "Power Manager" -- Get all the events set myEvents to the events of the Event Store end tell